Inclusive marketing and communications

 Effective marketing and communications is essential for all organisations.
 Inclusive and accessible planning and delivery can help everyone reach more people, including disabled people.
 We support organisations to embed key principles into their own work.

 Our successful Inclusive Communications Guide and film is a useful starting point.
 We have also delivered workshops to National Governing Bodies, Active Partnerships and other providers.

 There are approximately 14 million people with impairments and long-term health conditions in the UK.
 This equates to one in five of our population.

 As with any other large group, there can be no one-size-fits-all approach to how or what is communicated with disabled people.
 There are still a number of different factors that can prevent groups of people or individuals from receiving communications.
 This is despite the advances in technology.

 The way in which some disabled people access communications may be different to non-disabled people.
 Some people need an alternative way or experience ‘barriers’ to accessing information.

 Our Understanding barriers to participation report showed communication can enhance experiences or restrict disabled people from being active.
 This applies to all aspects of marketing and delivery, at all levels.

-Our marketing communications team can help to promote and share your work.
+Our expert team can help to promote and share your work.
 We are always interested in hearing your news and we have a specific news email for stories.

 - Sarah Brown-Fraser, External Affairs Manager